korito1416/ClimateSocialPolicy/sec1_completemodel.rst

-1 Complete Model and HJB
+1 Economic Model and HJB
 ========================

 **State**